Voici les "Guidelines for applicants"

 IRISH DESIGN RESIDENCY IN ASSOCIATION WITH THE DESIGN & CRAFTS COUNCIL IRELAND (DCCI)

 Design & Crafts Council Ireland is supporting a 3-month residency for a DCCI registered designer/maker.
 The recipient will be required to submit a residency report to DCCI no later than 30 days after completion of the programme.

 N.B.
 Pelase tick the relevant box in the Application form to indicate that you are a member of DCCI (Ticking 'Design' as your primary discipline is not sufficient).

 VISUAL ARTISTS IRELAND RESIDENCY

-Visual Artists Ireland (VAI), supported by Suki Tea, is supporting a 2-month residency for any artist that is a paid-up member of VAI for 2020.
+Visual Artists Ireland (VAI) is supporting a 2-month residency for any artist that is a paid-up member of VAI for 2020.
 Your application should show a specific reason for needing to develop work in Paris and include your VAI membership number.

 N.B.
 Please tick the relevant box in the Application form if you are a 2020 VAI member and wish to be considered for the Visual Artists Ireland Residency.